GabrielMoreau/uvmat-doc/help/README.md

 ### 9.2 Grids

-Grid files, see [#MaskGrids section 3.6], are used to impose a set of positions for PIV vectors.
+Grid files, see [section 3.6](#36-ancillary-input-files), are used to impose a set of positions for PIV vectors.
 To create a grid for PIV, activate the menu bar !Tools/Make grid on the GUI *uvmat*.
 Introduce a minimum value, mesh, and maximum value for coordinate _x_ in the edit boxes *[XMin], [DX], [XMax]* respectively.
 Do the same for the _y_ coordinate.